APPLYING

 Can I attend courses part-time or online from my home country?

-The entire program requires full-time engagement and is delivered in-person in the United States.
+No. The entire program requires full-time engagement and is delivered in-person in the United States.
 We do not offer the program part-time or online, although online resources for continued learning are curated and made available to our alumni once they have graduated.

 Is the work placement mandatory?